-Worked with RMS and provided input to projects such Establishing partnerships with state agencies and as Richmond to North Richmond upgrade, Windsor finding funding for a Transport Strategy for the required.
-Co-ordinated the implementation of the Hawkesbury Mobility Plan.
-Provided passive and recreational places and spaces for people to meet including Library Action Plan supgrades, and 8,700 people who used the Deerubbin Centre Community Rooms, with 254 bookings managed by Library staff.
-Continued to maintain our vast network of local roads, Hawkesbury.
-Ensuring that all agencies and levels of government are playing their part in linking roads, transport, and telecommunication services to the Hawkesbury.
-Si e Co Vo a por Co ridge, HCC Traffic Study and other projects as equired. o-ordinated the implementation of the Hawkesbury lobility Plan. rovided passive and recreational places and spaces or people to meet including Library Action Plan orgrades, and 8,700 people who used the Deerubbin entre Community Rooms, with 254 bookings anaged by Library staff.
+Results Our Achievements in 2017-2018 Challenges in 2017 - 2018 Completed $\checkmark$ 30 1.
+Worked with RMS and provided input to projects such Establishing partnerships with state agencies and Partially Completed 3 as Richmond to North Richmond upgrade, Windsor finding funding for a Transport Strategy for the Bridge, HCC Traffic Study and other projects as Hawkesbury.
+Not Completed SC 0 required.
+2. Ensuring that all agencies and levels of government are 2.
+Co-ordinated the implementation of the Hawkesbury playing their part in linking roads, transport, and Mobility Plan. telecommunication services to the Hawkesbury.
+3. Provided passive and recreational places and spaces for people to meet including Library Action Plan upgrades, and 8,700 people who used the Deerubbin Centre Community Rooms, with 254 bookings managed by Library staff.
+4. Continued to maintain our vast network of local roads, bridges, kerb and gutter, footpaths and street signage.

 The Hawkesbury 2036...
-It's Our Future
+It's Our Future Our Future

-Our Future

-Results Our Achievements in 2017-2018 Challenges in 2017 - 2018 Completed Partially Completed Not Completed ★ 32 23 3 Extensive community consultation occurred during the reporting period including Investing in Your Future, 2017 Community Survey and Building Hawkesbury's Future.
+Our Achievements in 2017-2018 Results Challenges in 2017 - 2018 Completed 32 1.
+Extensive community consultation occurred during the 1.
+Implementation of Fit For The Future Strategies have $\checkmark$ reporting period including Investing in Your Future, continued.
+The primary strategy being a Special Rate Partially Completed 23 → Variation was approved by IPARTand adopted by 2017 Community Survey and Building Hawkesbury's Not Completed 3 x Council as part of the 2018/2019 Operational Plan.
+Future.
+2. Planning for growth and change by preparation of a 2.
 Continued to operate the Visitors Information Centre to maintain Level 2 accreditation.
-Master-planning processes for the Richmond and Windsor Town Centre revitalisation has commenced in conjunction with the Town Centres Master Plan Project Group and Place Score Care Factor and Place Assessment completed.
-Implemented 8 priority Actions of the Upper Hawkesbury River Estuary Coastal Zone Management Plan Strategic including grant applications and support bushcare with revegetation works. \$15 million Liveability fund included in City Deal to fund Town Centre improvements. \$200,000 contribution received from Windsor RSL to fund activation of vacant premises.
+Rural Land Strategy, and reviewing the Hawkesbury Employment Lands and Hawkesbury Residential Land 3.
+Master-planning processes for the Richmond and Windsor Town Centre revitalisation has commenced in Strategies. conjunction with the Town Centres Master Plan Project Group and Place Score Care Factor and Place Assessment completed.
+4. Implemented 8 priority Actions of the Upper Hawkesbury River Estuary Coastal Zone Management Plan Strategic including grant applications and support bushcare with revegetation works.
+5. \$15 million Liveability fund included in City Deal to fund Town Centre improvements. \$200,000 contribution received from Windsor RSL to fund activation of vacant premises.
 Contributions also received from Windsor RSL, Crowne Plaza, Hawkesbury Raceclub and Richmond Club towards local events.
-Implementation of Fit For The Future Strategies have continued.
-The primary strategy being a Special Rate Variation was approved by IPARTand adopted by Council as part of the 2018/2019 Operational Plan.
-Planning for growth and change by preparation of a Rural Land Strategy, and reviewing the Hawkesbury Employment Lands and Hawkesbury Residential Land Strategies.